serdimoa/charting/Customizing-You-Chart.md

 };
 ```

+One may find more detailed description of this parameters on [[JS API page|JS-Api]].

 #####Customizations done on client-side.
 These ones allow you to affect most of UI/UX.
 These customizations are done through chart widget constructor arguments.
 The example of widget constructor call: